RobinFiveWords/merge_closest/README.md

 ## merge_closest
 ### Merge column(s) into DataFrame using closest-without-going-over lookup.

-This function mimics Excel's VLOOKUP function in approximate match (range lookup) mode, with added benefits of ensuring the lookup table is sorted and merging any subset of columns from the lookup table.
+The `merge_closest` function mimics Excel's VLOOKUP function in approximate match (range lookup) mode, with added benefits of ensuring the lookup table is sorted and merging any subset of columns from the lookup table.
 It's similar to a left join based on the `lookup_field` value that is closest to the `data_field` value without going over.
 Only the first matching row from